 You can also file a complaint if someone retaliates against you because you made or might make a human rights complaint, are named in a complaint, or because you assisted or might assist someone else with their complaint.

-To file a complaint you need to get a Complaint Form, fill it out, and file it with the tribunal within six months of the incident.
+To file a complaint you need to get a Complaint Form, fill it out, and file it with the tribunal within one year of the incident.
 (See contact information at the end of this guide for obtaining a Complaint Form.)

-If the incident occurred more than six months ago, you may still file a complaint but the tribunal will have to decide whether to accept the complaint outside the time limit.
+If the incident occurred more than one year ago, you may still file a complaint but the tribunal will have to decide whether to accept the complaint outside the time limit.

 For more information on filing a complaint, see Making a Complaint.

 If you file a complaint, you become a complainant.
 If a complaint is made against you, you become a respondent.